MateusPitura/extension-typescript-console/README.md

 **Chrome:**

-1. On GitHub, navigate to the Releases tab, download the `.zip` file, and unpack it
+1. On [GitHub](https://github.com/MateusPitura/extension-typescript-console/), navigate to the Releases tab, download the `.zip` file, and unpack it

 2. Open the Extensions tab in Chrome, enable `Developer mode` > `Load unpacked`

 3. On `localhost`, you will see a button to hide and another to clear

-4. When you print something using the 🌠 emoji, it will appear as a snackbar
+4. When you print something using the emoji 🌠, it will appear as a snackbar

 **VSCode:**